Healthcare significantly outperformed the broader market last year, after two years of underperforming the S&P 500.

 On the regulatory front, the split control of Congress has further diminished regulation risk around price control and that is a favorable development for the industry group.

-Some of the large pharmaceutical companies that can continue to outperform the broader market indexes include Merck, Elly Lilly, and Novo Nordisk.
-Pharma giant Pfizer is better positioned to outperform later in the second half as the COVID-19 vaccine business settles into a more steady state and year-over-year comparisons start to become easier.
+Some of the large pharmaceutical companies that can continue to outperform the broader market indexes include Merck (MRK), Elly Lilly, and Novo Nordisk (NVO).
+Pharma giant Pfizer (PFE) is better positioned to outperform later in the second half as the COVID-19 vaccine business settles into a more steady state and year-over-year comparisons start to become easier.

 Biotechnology